dotnet/csharplang/proposals/list-patterns.md

 1. Add a runtime helper to check if the array is zero-based across all dimensions.
 2. Call `GetLowerBound` and add it to each indexer access to pass the *correct* index.
 3. Assume all arrays are zero-based since that's the default for arrays created by `new` expressions.
+4. Should we try and optimize list-patterns like `{ 1, _, _ }` on a countable enumerable type?
+We could just check the first enumerated element then check `Length`/`Count`...
+5. Should we try to cut the enumeration short for length-patterns on enumerables in some cases? (computing min/max acceptable count and checking partial count against that)
+  What if the enumerable type has some sort of `TryGetNonEnumeratedCount` API?